Abasaltgithub/SLMVortexBeam/README.md

 The code generates intensity profiles of vortex beams and visualizes them.
 Some example results are provided in the repository for your reference.

 Please feel free to explore the code and adapt it to your specific needs.

-## License

-This code is provided under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute it according to the terms specified in the license file.

 ![Unknown-6](https://user-images.githubusercontent.com/83898640/222328706-8cf5fdc2-dbe4-485f-87df-acb079232f14.png)
 ![Unknown-7](https://user-images.githubusercontent.com/83898640/222328726-c1e611cd-e2cc-4982-aff7-61e89b931be6.png)